Morganwatts/Morganwatts/README.md

 This project is licensed under the MIT License – see the LICENSE file for details.

-This README is designed to give a comprehensive overview of your real estate and crypto project, highlighting the key features, technologies, and future roadmap.
-It can be customized to fit your specific project.
 <!---
 Morganwatts/Morganwatts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.